About the Portfolio Tool

 Notice that each row in this table has three buttons on the right end.
 The “Edit” button will take you to the “Portfolio Details” page where you can edit the tax rates or add positions to, or remove from the portfolio.
 The “Review” button performs the cost report in the previous screen shot.
 The “Delete” button deletes the portfolio and all of its positions.

 You can create additional portfolios as shown at the top of this article.
-In this experimental version there is no limit to the number of portfolios you may create and maintain at any given time.

 Please contact us at firstname.lastname@example.org with any bug reports, questions, comments or suggestions.